nahuel-nicolas/flight-booking/README.md

--Both backend and frontend have their own README.md files. </ br>
+-Both backend and frontend have their own README.md files. <br />
--First run backend server and then frontend. </ br>
+-First run backend server and then frontend. <br />
--requeriments.txt is located in backend folder. </ br>
+-requeriments.txt is located in backend folder. <br />